pintergreg/software-engineering/lectures/project.md

 # the project

-An event organizer company entrusts your software development company to create a drone show choreography designer software.
+An event organizer company entrusts your software development company to create a choreography designer software for drone shows.
-They have just bought 256 drones and they want to be able to do smaller-scale drone shows on parties, birthdays and weddings.
+They have just bought 512 drones and they want to be able to do smaller-scale drone shows on parties, birthdays, and weddings.

 The software should be able to manage the position of every drone in a given space in respect of the time.
 Every drone is capable of switch on RGB LEDs with a given light intensity.